rakitaj/intro-to-computation/classes/class02.md

 Check out **class02.py** for two runnable examples.

 Many constructs in programming languages exist to solely make your life easier.
-If you really had to, you could pass around numbers and strings one parameter at a time and achieve your end goal with functions and if/else statements.
+If you were limited to functions, if/else statements, and variables you could write anything else.

 # Exercises
 ## Exercise 1
-1. Write a function that counts down from n to 0 and prints the number it's on as it goes, stopping at 0.
+1. Write a recursive function that counts down from n to 0 and prints the number it's on as it goes, stopping at 0.
 Do not using a while or for loop.
-2. Write another function that counts from 0 up to n, stopping at n.
+2. Write another recursive function that counts from 0 up to n, stopping at n.

 ## Exercise 2
+1. Write a function that counts down from n to 0 using a while loop.
+2. Write a function that counts up from 0 to n using a while loop.

+## Exercise 3
 Write a function that returns the sum of all numbers between 0 and n.
 Hint: This function needs an accumulator parameter in addition to n.
 ```python